mjpalad/thepaladinos/_posts/2008-05-18-gabbys-weekend.md

 <p><img height="263" alt="" src="http://www.thepaladinos.com/Portals/thepaladinos/Blog/Files/1/94/P1020782 (Custom).JPG " width="350"/></p>
 <p><em>Watching a plane fly over her new house<br/>
 </em><img height="263" alt="" src="http://www.thepaladinos.com/Portals/thepaladinos/Blog/Files/1/94/P1020790 (Custom).JPG " width="350"/></p>

+---

+## Archived Comments

+**Grandeb** on 2008-05-19 wrote:

+> Looks like you had a beautiful day!
+Miss Gabby is learning to verbalize!!!!
+She can now be in charge of her own home!
+What a cutie.
+Love to all

+**MEE MAW** on 2008-05-29 wrote:

+> tHIS IS SO MUCH FUN......<br>iTS LIKE BING WITH ALL OF YOU....